A continuum model of multi-phase reactive transport in igneous systems: Final Governing Equations

-\end{linenomath*} where $\alpha^i$ is the phase thermal expansivity, $c_\Pi$ the phase specific heat capacity, and $L^i$ the latent heat of phase change.
-According to our constitutive choices, equations \eqref{eq:final-thermochem} express that phase fractions and component concentrations evolve due to advection, diffusion and reaction.
-The evolution of temperature (sensible heat) is driven by thermal diffusion, thermal equilibration, latent heat of reactions, adiabatic heating, radiogenic heating, and the dissipation of deviatoric, segregation, and compaction deformation.
+\end{linenomath*} where $D^*( \ \cdot \ )/Dt = \partial ( \ \cdot \ )/\partial t + \vstar \cdot \Grad ( \ \cdot \ ) $ is the material derivative in the reference velocity frame, $\alpha^i$ the phase thermal expansivity, $c_\Pi$ the phase specific heat capacity, and $L^i$ the latent heat of phase change.
+We have obtained \eqref{eq:final-thermochem} by substituting the modified volume flux \eqref{eq:flx-volume-simpl} into the phase mass conservation \eqref{eq:consv-lagr-mass}, the simplified component flux \eqref{eq:flx-comp-simpl} into the component mass conservation \eqref{eq:consv-lagr-comp} (retaining reaction rates symbolically), and the energy flux \eqref{eq:flx-const-rel-energy}, transfer \eqref{eq:trf-rate-energy}, and source \eqref{eq:src-const-rel-energy} into the phase total energy conservation \eqref{eq:consv-lagr-energy}.
+For details on writing energy conservation as temperature evolution see Appendix \ref{app:final}.
+The final governing equations express that phase fractions and component concentrations evolve due to advection, diffusion, and reaction, and that temperature (sensible heat) changes with thermal diffusion, thermal equilibration, latent heat of reactions, adiabatic heating, radiogenic heating, and the dissipation of shear deformation, volume diffusion, segregation, and compaction.

-These final governing equations present a physically consistent and thermodynamically admissible model description of multi-phase reactive transport at the continuum scale.
-However, without closures for flux and transfer coefficients and equations of state for density and other material properties, these equations remain an empty structure.
-We will not discuss equations of state for igneous materials here, but will proceed to consider the problem-specific coefficient closures required to fill this mathematical construct with physical meaning.